Quantum CORDIC -- Arcsine on a Budget: Classical CORDIC for Arcsine

 \section{Classical CORDIC for Arcsine}

 Let us give a brief insight into how CORDIC works.
-First, there is an implicit two-dimensional goal vector that encodes the problem.
+To begin, there is an implicit two-dimensional goal vector that encodes the problem.
 The exact vector is unknown, but we have a method to compare it to other vectors.
 A starting vector rotates towards the goal in increasingly small discrete steps, picking the direction of rotation based on our comparison method, until it converges with satisfactory error.
-It is possible to avoid performing any multiplications during the rotations by using pseudo-rotations, rotations with a small stretch.
+It is possible to avoid performing full multiplications during the rotations through the use of pseudo-rotations, rotations with a small stretch.
+See Figure~\ref{fig:ExCORDIC} for an explicit example.

-Our proposed method is based on Mazenc et al.'s algorithm~\cite{mazenc1993computing} (but Step~1 is slightly modified, as there was an error in the original paper).
+Our proposed method is based on Mazenc et al.'s algorithm~\cite{mazenc1993computing}.
+In this work, Step~1 is slightly improved to better handle an edge case.
 The procedure is fully described in Algorithm~1.
 Each iteration follows the steps below:

 We first initialize the problem, given input $t\in[-1,1]$.
 Our goal is to get the vector $(x_i,y_i)$ to point in the same direction as the vector of length $1$ with height $t$, i.e., vector $(\sqrt{1-t^2},t)$.
 This goal vector has an angle of $\theta=\arcsin(t)$.
 By keeping track of each rotation we make, assuming $(x_i,y_i)$ points in roughly the same direction as the goal vector, we can construct an approximation for $\theta$.
 In particular, assuming infinite precision, as $i$ tends to infinity, approximation $\theta_i$ tends to $\theta$.
-According to Ref.~\cite{mazenc1993computing}, to achieve $n$ bits of accuracy it takes $n+\mathcal{O}(1)$ iterations.
+According to Ref.~\cite{mazenc1993computing}, to achieve $n$ bits of accuracy it takes $n+2$ correct iterations.

-Step~1 is a computationally convenient way to check if $\theta_i < \theta$, which we store in variable $d_i$.
-If $d_i=0$, then we need to rotate counterclockwise to get closer to $\theta$.
-Otherwise, if $d_i=1$, we need to rotate clockwise.
-Steps~2 and~4 conjugate Step~3 to achieve the correct rotation direction.